sahar-murrar/Mern-Project/README.md

             C.	Customer Features:
             Customer can view the all supermarkets products in our website, and can search about a specific product in the navigation bar and the system will show a list of all                    supermarkets that sell this product with the prices and location, then the customer can choose one of them and confirm the order.

-            Also, the customer have a chat so s/he can contact with the supermarket s/he want Or the supermarket can contact with the admin via the chat.